 You put in a lot of work to make sure the details and design were perfect, so why not keep your invites preserved to look back on in years to come.
 Here are six ways to turn your handpicked stationery into a cherished keepsake.

-You may choose to register for a double invitation frame, or have it framed by a professional.
+Framing your invitation is the most straightforward option.
+You may choose to do it yourself, register for a double invitation frame, or have the invitation framed by a professional.
 If you choose the latter, consider including a petal from your bouquet as a special touch.

-"When a bride brings us their wedding invitation to be decoupaged, it is usually as a gift to her parents and new in-laws as a thank you and remembrance of their special day," says Glenda Perrett of Marye-Kelley Decoupage.
-The in-house design team at Marye-Kelley Decoupage will use your invitation and envelope lining to create a plate that is truly personalized.
+"When a bride brings us her wedding invitation to be decoupaged, it is usually as a gift to her parents and new in-laws as a thank you and remembrance of their special day," says Glenda Perrett of Marye-Kelley Decoupage.
+The in-house design team there will use your invitation and envelope lining to create a plate that is truly personalized.

 Celebrate your new life together with an engraved sterling silver or pewter wedding invitation tray.
 Display this one-of-a-kind memento in your dining room or kitchen for years to come.
 One day, it may even be displayed in your child's home.

-Every piece of Plywerk is sustainably produced using 100 percent solar energy.
+Every piece created by Plywerk is sustainably produced using 100 percent solar energy.
 You can either mail in one of your wedding invitations to be mounted on a piece of eco-friendly wood, or scan your invite to be printed and mounted for you.

-Cut the invitation into strips that are 1/4" wide.
-Wrap the strips around a pen to curl.
+Start by cutting the invitation into strips that are 1/4" wide.
+Then, wrap the strips around a pen to curl.
 Insert each strip of paper into the globe.
 Shake your ornament throughout this process to make room for additional paper.
 Sprinkle glitter inside the bulb for a little sparkle!
 Place the top back on the globe.
-Use the ribbon to tie a bow through the top.
-Hang your new ornament and have a merry first Christmas as husband and wife!
+Use the ribbon to tie a bow through the top et voilà!
+A very special addition to your holiday décor.